ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

     In a future update, Activity Coefficient Models will only be able to model the liquid phase by default.
     To model both the vapour and liquid phase, users will need to construct the model using [Composite Models](../eos/correlations.md).

-### COSMO-SAC Models
+### COSMO‑SAC Models

-Clapeyron.jl also supports COSMO-SAC-based models.
+Clapeyron.jl also supports COSMO‑SAC-based models.
-However, we only provide the activity coefficient model and not the quantum chemistry-level calculations required to obtain the sigma profiles.
+However, we only provide the activity coefficient model and not the quantum chemistry level calculations required to obtain the sigma profiles.
-As such, the required parameters for COSMO-SAC are not the sigma profiles, which are stored as vectors:
+As such, the required parameters for COSMO‑SAC are not the sigma profiles, which are stored as vectors:

 ```julia
 julia> model = COSMOSAC02(["water","ethanol"])